SK53/sk53_floras/whd_flora_detail.md

 * Starflower V Single plant in verge adjacent to driveway of #48, April 2020.
 A more robust plant has been seen since 2018 at the Sutton Passeys pedestrian crossing of Middleton Boulevard.

 * Rose-of-Sharon CG
+* Perforate St-John's-wort C Single plant growing in bed in front of church hall.

 * Opium Poppy
 * Common Poppy